pymupdf/PyMuPDF/docs/document.rst

       Release objects and space allocations associated with the document.
 If created from a file, also closes *filename* (releasing control to the OS).

-    .. method:: xrefObject(xref, compressed=False, ascii=False)
+    .. method:: xref_object(xref, compressed=False, ascii=False)

       *(New in version 1.16.8)*

       PDF only: Return the definition of a PDF object.
+For details please refer to :meth:`Document.xrefObject`.

-    .. method:: PDFCatalog()
+    .. method:: pdf_catalog()

       *(New in version 1.16.8)*

       PDF only: Return the :data:`xref` of the PDF catalog (or root) object.
+For details please refer to :meth:`Document._getPDFroot`.

-    .. method:: PDFTrailer(compressed=False)
+    .. method:: pdf_trailer(compressed=False)

       *(New in version 1.16.8)*

       PDF only: Return the trailer of the PDF (UTF-8), which is usually located at the PDF file's end.
+For details please refer to :meth:`Document._getTrailerString`.

-    .. method:: metadataXML()
+    .. method:: xref_xml_metadata()

       *(New in version 1.16.8)*

       PDF only: Return the :data:`xref` of the document's XML metadata.
+For details please refer to :meth:`Document._getXmlMetadataXref`.

-    .. method:: xrefStream(xref)
+    .. method:: xref_stream(xref)

       *(New in version 1.16.8)*